TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/drivers/gpio_led_blink.md

 Make the following connections for this example to work on the SK-AM62.
  - Connect LED(high) to Pin 18 of J9.
  - Connect LED(ground) to Pin 27 of J9.

+For A53 example the User LED on the board will blink for 10 seconds and exits.
 \endcond

 \cond SOC_AM62X || SOC_AM62AX || SOC_AM62PX